 Tricyclics are one of the earlier discoveries in the antidepressant field, and are less prescribed than SSRIs or SNRIs, but they're still popular in their own way, and are often used for treating things other than depression, like ADHD.
 They're very similar to SNRIs, but they have a few differences: tricyclics have a different chemical structure, which means that they interact with the neurology of the brain differently — they effect more of the brain's neurotransmitters, and are associated with more nasty side affects.

-These are the dinosaurs of the anti-depressant world, and they're exceptionally powerful drugs.
+These are the dinosaurs of the anti-depressant world, and they're exceptionally powerful.
 They're the last resort, and are very rarely prescribed nowadays, because they do some pretty drastic things to the brain's neurotransmitters.
-It's pretty common lore in depression studies that, for all their blunt-fore action, they're actually less likely to cause weight gain than tricyclics or SNRIs — but we're not sure exactly why, or what it does to appetite.
+It's pretty common lore in depression studies that, for all their blunt-force action, they're actually less likely to cause weight gain than tricyclics or SNRIs — but we're not sure exactly why, or what it does to appetite.

 One possible, and slightly upsetting, reason is that MAOI antidepressants are commonly associated with severe nausea — which obviously is a serious appetite suppressant.
 It likely also damages the brain's hormonal ability to listen to hormonal messages about appetite.